natecostello/van_two_point_oh/van/electrical/battery/Battery_box_design_final.md

 ---

-The battery will be constructed of 16 280AH cells in a 2P8S 560AH 24V configuration.
-It will be installed behind the driver side rear wheel.
+The battery will be constructed of 16 280AH cells in a 2P8S 560AH 24V configuration.  ~~It will be installed behind the driver side rear wheel.~~ It will be installed between the wheelwells.
 The selected design concept is illustrated below.

 ![](battery_configuration_concept_D_all_components.jpg)
 _Theory_